Suisun Valley Elementary School

 Number of Swales:

 Kathleen, Larry and Elena taught a hands-on swale workshop to the Suisun Valley eighth graders in the spring of 2017 on how to use swales to store rainwater in the ground.
 Garden coordinator, Laura Klein worked with the children to lay in the foundation of the garden (dig the swale and add wood chips to build the soil).
 Principal Jas Wright recognized the importance of including the children in the whole process.
-Each 6th through 8th grade classes was assigned a tree guild to design, install and maintain.
-Program manager, Nicole Newell went to the school and taught the children about selecting plants with multiple functions (attract beneficial insects, pollinators, nitrogen fixers and nutrient accumulators).
+Each sixth through eighth grade class was assigned a tree guild to design, install and maintain.
+Program Manager Nicole Newell went to the school and taught the children about selecting plants with multiple functions (attract beneficial insects, pollinators, nitrogen fixers and nutrient accumulators).
 The teachers and students then did the research and selected a tree and the surrounding plants.
-Five students from each 6th-8th grade class planted the guilds over three busy days.
+Five students from each sixth through eighth grade class planted the guilds over three busy days.

 Vision for the Future: